Hedy Schleifer • Friday All Day

 Posted in Afternoon Only, Friday, March 21

-Tagged Couples, Couples Kids and Families, David Schnarch, Flash Forums, Harville Hendrix, Helen LaKelly Hunt, New, Open Workshop, Open Workshop Friday Afternoon Only, Pat Love, Terry Real, Top Ten, Top Workshops, William Doherty
+Tagged Couples, Couples Kids and Families, David Schnarch, Flash Forums, Harville Hendrix, Helen LaKelly Hunt, New, Open Workshop, Open Workshop Friday, Open Workshop Friday Afternoon Only, Pat Love, Terry Real, Top Ten, Top Workshops, William Doherty

 Mona Fishbane • Friday Afternoon

 What can advances in our understanding of brain science teach us about how to help couples caught in hurtful, reactive habits and old survival strategies?
 In this workshop, we’ll explore how an understanding of neuroplasticity can help clients Continue reading

 If we could see what was going on inside of our heads in a couples session, we’d probably find a tangle of emotions.
 Sometimes we’re engrossed in the couple’s story, moved by the partners’ dilemma, perhaps fighting back tears.
 Continue reading